manassaloi/manassaloi.github.io/_posts/2016-04-21-mcKinsey-edge-hattori.markdown

 Prepare to Renew Your Life.
 Become resilient, adaptable, and forgiving toward both the changes you want and the changes that are inflicted upon you.

 **PRINCIPLE 47**
 Create Your Own “Profile” as a Leader.
-Know the ultimate requirements for you to become a leader
+Know the ultimate requirements for you to become a leader.

 ## More Learnings